Bira/octopus-carnival/projects/lets-read-dfrpg.md

   - [Swashbucklers][14] share the same devotion to excellence as Martial Artists, but replace the mysticism with a penchant for parties and actually remember to bring a sword to a swordfight.
+  - [Thieves][15] are experts at dungeon parkour and at handling locks and traps.

 [1]: {{ "/2026/07/02/wir-dungeon-fantasy-intro.html" | relative_url }}
 [2]: {{ "/2026/07/03/drfpg-adventurers-introduction.html" | relative_url }}